stephaneeybert/docker-common/letsencrypt/README.md

 scp stephane@...:/home/stephane/dev/docker/projects/common/volumes/letsencrypt/certbot/conf/live/thalasoft.com/current-* .
 ```

 Import the certificates in the keystore on the local machine
-See how to enable HTTPS for a domain name in the dev/help/ssl.help.txt file
+See how to enable HTTPS for a domain name in the ssh help file